 Eeek!…I have now opened up my own youtube channel and started a couple of video blogs.
-I’m really not sure how long it will last as I’m more of a writer than a talker, and every time I sit down to do one, I cringe with fear…but I’m going to give it a go.
+I’m really not sure how I’m going to pull this off, as I’m more of a writer than a talker.
+Every time I sit down to do one, I cringe with fear…but I’m learning to feel the fear and do it anyway.

 Each month I am evolving, growing and learning.
-I’m discovering new things everyday and weaving this into the tapestry of my own life, my personal philosophies and my role as a multidimensional health and wellbeing practitioner.
+I’m discovering new things everyday and weaving this into the tapestry of my own life, into my own personal philosophies and into my role as a multidimensional health and wellbeing practitioner.
 I’ve been thinking I should try and put some of these things that I have been learning into some brief videos.
 I’m facing my fear.
 It’s a hard one for me.
+But I’m doing it anyway.
 Just before I ‘press publish’ I do a fierce and intimate dance with this inner voice of doubt and fear.
 Sometime I press publish, sometime I don’t.

 But, I’m getting bored.
 I’m tiring of the wrestle, tiring of the tug of war with my fear stories, and sick of the constant dance I have with this thing called fear.
 I’m ready to make friends and put this boring old scratched record to bed.

-My mind says a resounding ‘nooooo’ and tries to bring everything to a grinding halt but my heart says “Yesssss, share your self, push away those fears, wrestle that inner panic to the ground, hide your anxieties, share your learnings and JUST FREAKIN DO IT!”
+Whenever I get the opportunity to find my voice and share my message my mind says a resounding ‘nooooo’ and tries to bring everything to a grinding halt.
+But my heart says “Yesssss, share your self, push away those fears, wrestle that inner panic to the ground, hide your anxieties, share your learnings and JUST FREAKIN DO IT!”
 I take a deep breath in, swear under my breath and I turn the record button to on mode.
 As soon as I begin, I start to relax, I find my groove and I talk.
 It flows, not perfectly, but it flows.

 Being on camera is not easy for me.
 I cringe every time.
 I struggle with exposure and recoil about being in the spotlight.
 Even in the safety of my own lounge room with not another soul in sight, I feel sick every time I get in front of the camera to share a blog.
 So, why do I do it?
 Why do I put myself through this torture and fear and squeamish uncomfortableness?
 Because, I care.
 Because I have soul that wants to share, wants to serve, wants to make a difference, wants to dance to its own tune and wants to give more.
 I have a message that resides deep from within, and it’s just hankering to come out.
 My mind and body aren’t quite as cooperative to the cause, but I’m working on this.